|© 2006 - 2017 P.Missin - Details||Support This Site|

 The second piece was played on a G harp and was issued as Empire No. 32:

 German-born Arthur Turelly was a very popular stage entertainer in the US from the early 1900s to the 1930s.
 In a 1925 newspaper article he was described as "The only harmonica player ever commanded to appear before British Royalty" and he was also Gary Cooper's harmonica coach for the movie "Meet John Doe".
 According to reviews of his stage appearances, his repertoire included popular tunes of the day, selections from grand opera and showpieces such as the Overture from "William Tell".
 However, he wasn't above such crowd pleasing stunts as playing without the use of his hands and his performances also showcased his whistling abilities

-He recorded four tunes for Columbia Records back in 1915: "Imitation Der Wiener Burghwach Parade", "Tiroler Holzhackerbaum Marsch", "Toreador Marsch" and "Irish Tango".
+He recorded four selections for Columbia Records back in 1915 and as far as I have been able to tell, these were the earliest harmonica recordings released in the US.
+The tunes were "Imitation Der Wiener Burghwach Parade", "Tiroler Holzhackerbaum Marsch", "Toreador Marsch" and "Irish Tango".
 The first two were released as Columbia E2329 and the latter two as E2515.
 "Tiroler Holzhackerbaum Marsch" and "Toreador Marsch" were later rereleased with English titles as Columbia A2594 and these are the two specimens I share with you here.